PBearson/ESP32-With-ESP-PROG-Demo/README.md

 git clone https://github.com/PBearson/ESP32-With-ESP-PROG-Demo.git
 ```

-After connecting your devices to the computer, make sure your Operating System can see them.
+After connecting your devices to the computer, make sure your Operating System can the USB controller (FTDI).
 In VirtualBox, you should attach the following USB controller to your virtual machine:

 * **Devices -> USB -> FTDI Dual RS232-HS**